Accessibility Services

 High School College

-Teachers may modify curriculum and/or alter pace of assignments Professors are not are not required to fundamentally alter curriculum
+Teachers may modify curriculum and/or alter pace of assignments Professors are not required to fundamentally alter curriculum

 You are expected to read short assignments that are then discussed, and often re-taught, in class You are assigned substantial amounts of reading and writing which may not be directly addressed in class